How Your Credit Score Affects Car Insurance Rates (And What to Do About It)

 Consider Usage-Based Insurance

-Some insurers offer programs that track your driving habits through a mobile app or device.
-Good driving behavior — such as avoiding hard braking, limiting nighttime driving, and maintaining steady speeds — can earn discounts of 10–30% regardless of your credit score.
+Some insurers offer telematics programs that track your driving habits through a mobile app or device.
+Good driving behavior — such as avoiding hard braking, limiting nighttime driving, and maintaining steady speeds — can earn discounts of 10–40% regardless of your credit score.
+Root Insurance bases rates almost entirely on driving behavior, making it one of the strongest options for poor-credit drivers in the 34 states where it operates.

 Popular usage-based programs include: